immers-space/activitypub-express/README.md

   * When using the `systemUser` config option, outgoing GET requests are signed ('(request-target)', 'host', 'date') with the system user's keypair using the `Signature` header
+* **Synchronizing collections**
+  * An apex server does not modify collections that belong to other servers and does not expect other servers to maintain the state of its collections.
+  * Instead, an Update activity is published whenever the content of a collection changes.
+  * If it is an actor collection (e.g. followers), the Update object will be the `OrderedCollection` itself.
+Other servers can verify ownership by checking that Actor object of the sender contains a reference to the collection.
+  * If it is an activity collection (likes/shares), the Update object will be the activity itself with the collection objects embedded.

 ## API